A good-quality Lusia leather jacket/handbag

 Uses top, or full grain cattle hide, finely sanded and buffed; produces soft, velvety leather finish, similar to suede; top quality leather that is very expensive; susceptible to water stains, needs proper protector

 Different types and finishes of leather are commonly used to make leather jackets, handbags, and leather accessories.
 They can vary greatly in price and do require different methods of care.
-The different types of leather available also vary in their comfort, breathability, and durability.
+The different types of leather available also vary in their comfort, breath-ability, and durability.

 Apply a Leather Protector

 Before wearing a leather jacket/handbag for the first time, it is important to treat it with a leather protector, similar to a Scotchgard used on leather furniture.
-These protectors are odorless and colorless, and usually feature a spray-on application.
+These protectors are odourless and colourless, and usually feature a spray-on application.
 They protect the leather material from water, oil, and dirt stains.
 Leather protectors are especially useful for suede leather, which can stain easily.
 It may be necessary to re-apply leather protector once a year to get the ultimate look out of your jacket.

 Correct Storing of the Leather Jacket & Handbag